blackmetaldart/THE-HUDDLE/README.md

 ### PROJECT TWO BASE - A REDDIT CLONE USING JAVA AND SPRING FRAMEWORK

 ### BRIEF DESCRIPTION

+American football isn’t just a game.
+It is a battle between 22 evenly divided players.
+It requires immense strength, explosive power, agility, speed, and mental toughness.
+The sport is held dear by beloved fans that span the globe.
+And now, with The Huddle, fans can come together to share their opinions on the teams they champion.

 This project was written to produce the back-end for a blog-like site.
 It provides the ability to create/save a user along with a user profile.
 It also provides log-in functionality with the ability to create, save, and delete posts and comments.